-Stress process and life course scholars (e.g., Avison, Aneshensel, Schieman, and Wheaton, 2010; Elder, 1974, 1998; Moen and Chesley, 2008; Pearlin, 1999; Pearlin, Lieberman, Menaghan, and Mullan, 1981; Pearlin, Schieman, Fazio, and Meersman, 2005) underscore the fact that both resources and claims shift with time, altering the social environments in which lives play out.
+Stress process and life course scholars (e.g., Avison et al., 2010; Elder, 1974, 1998; Moen and Chesley, 2008; Pearlin, 1999; Pearlin et al., 1981, 2005) underscore the fact that both resources and claims shift with time, altering the social environments in which lives play out.
 For example, it has been well established in observational research that social conditions of work matter for health and life quality, including positive self-conceptions, depressive symptoms, and behavior, as well as heart disease (e.g., Kahn, 1981; Karasek, 1979; Karasek and Theorell, 1990; Keyes, 1998; Kohn and Schooler, 1982; Mirowsky and Ross, 1998; Muhonen and Torkelson, 2004; Ross and Mirowsky, 1992; Ryff and Keyes, 1995; Thoits, 1999; Wheaton, 1990).
 But how are favorable social conditions of work and of retirement distributed by age and social location?
 Much is known about healthy work and the psychosocial job conditions promoting physical and mental health, but the impacts on health and well-being of psychosocial retirement conditions have not been as fully investigated.

-Rather than focusing on health care or the treating of medical conditions once they have arisen, scholars are increasingly pointing to the value of social and economic policies as "health" policies, in terms of the potential for policy initiatives lessening the risks of socioeconomic, gender, race/ethnic, age, and other inequalities at all ages and life stages.
-This opens up a fertile future research agenda when prevention is framed as social and economic policies, such as those shaping labor markets, social welfare, housing, and pensions, not only health-care policies (Hedge and Borman, 2012; Mechanic, 2006; Schoeni, House, Kaplan, and Pollack, 2008; Syme, 2007).
+Rather than focusing on health care or the treating of medical conditions once they have arisen, scholars are increasingly pointing to the value of social and economic policies as "health" policies, in terms of the potential for policy initiatives lessening the risks of socioeconomic, gender, racial/ethnic, age, and other inequalities at all ages and life stages.
+This opens up a fertile future research agenda when prevention is framed as social and economic policies, such as those shaping labor markets, social welfare, housing, and pensions, not only health-care policies (Hedge and Borman, 2012; Mechanic, 2006; Schoeni et al., 2008; Syme, 2007).
 Even ostensibly "age-neutral" policies and practices are often age-graded.
 For example, a cable company has launched an initiative to "Bridge the Digital Divide" by providing poor households with a computer and Internet connection for a low monthly fee.
 But "eligibility" is defined by whether the household has a child who qualifies for free breakfasts at school, effectively removing the households of older adults from the pool.